 Of course, I have a measure at home, but it is in SI units (metric units).
 Thus, the 30% extra that I got for free meant I had to convert oz to liter.
 According to the directions I was supposed to use only one and a half of the 8.3 oz powder bottles.
 The freebie was 20% short on what I needed.
 This meant that I had to buy two bottles never the less.
 I used my measure to separate the 12.45 oz that I actually had to use.

-It may be Alaska or not
+It May Be Alaska or Not

 Next after putting the two laxative powder bottles into the chart, I went to the drink section.
 I had never bought bottles of clear (non-red) Gatorade, Crystal Lite or Propel before in my life.
 In Germany, you drink carbonated drinks or juices, but not flavored water.
 Well, you actually don’t drink water.
 Thus, it was the first time that I stood in front of the Gatorade shelf.

-Sulfate solution blue, ectoplasm green, blood red, … it looked like the drinks at a Halloween party of teenagers.
+Sulfate solution blue, ectoplasm green, blood red, … it looked like the drinks at a the first Halloween party of teenagers.
 Of course, there was no clear Gatorade to see!
 Thus, I searched for the next item on the list – Crystal Lite.
 Well, they didn’t have any.
 So I moved on to the last item on the list – Propel.
 Bingo, they had it, and I got excited as they were all clear as was requested!

 The story would end here, if there hadn’t been another but.
 There were no 64 oz bottles!
 All bottles were 24 oz.
 Thus, I needed 5.33333 bottles of something that I never drank before, of something I had no clue of whether I would like the taste.
-However, according to the directions I was supposed to use only one and a half of the 64 oz bottles, i.e. 96 oz.
+However, according to the directions, I was supposed to use only one and a half of the 64 oz bottles, i.e. 96 oz.
 At least that was not producing a leftover with four bottles.

 Facit: I doubt that this prep was cheaper than the prep seven years ago.
 The time for getting the right amounts right costs too.

-A cool Disneyland-like ride
+A Cool Disneyland-like Ride

 What I saw on the screen was similar like these rides in Disneyland Orlando.
 You know when the movie pretends that you are converted to a miniature and injected into a body and get a ride thru the blood vessels.
 Seeing your rectum (see photo below).
 Pink walls.
 A new view around each curve of your colon.
 Seeing your appendix (see example photo below).
 I found it very interesting, but looking into your inside is not for everybody.
 Moreover, it means that you feel the air in your colon which hurts like you ate s.th. wrong.
 On the contrary, you won’t feel anything when you are under full anesthesia, i.e. have it done the normal way.